 Meranti investigating an apartment fire in 2014.

-The department was in turmoil at the time — there had been firings, suspensions and layoffs.
+— there had been firings, suspensions and layoffs.
 Then Mayor John Barrett III said at the time, "he's walking in at a very difficult time, but I have great confidence in him."

 Meranti had immediately replaced retiring Fire Director Craig Rougeau and also continued as wiring inspector for a number of years.

 In 2018, the City Council reorganized the public safety structure, dispensing with the "director" positions and restoring the fire chief and police chief.
 Meranti, who'd always had difficulty explaining the term "director" to his peers, became the first fire chief in the city since the late Albert Denelli, who had been the first public safety commissioner.